+35725368683

 • a trademark may mislead the public regarding the nature, quality, or geographic origin of a product or service;

-• a mark is contrary to the legislation on the protection of designations of origin and geographical indications, traditional wine terms, guaranteed traditional special products;
+• a mark is contrary to the legislation on the protection of designations of origin and geographical indications, traditional wine terms, and guaranteed traditional unique products;

 • an application for registration was filed by an applicant in bad faith.

-The corresponding reasons relate to cases where a trademark corresponds to an already registered trademark or has similar features with it.
+The corresponding reasons relate to cases where a trademark corresponds to an already registered trademark or has similar features.
 This implies that it can mislead potential buyers.

 How We Can Help?